Alberta premier says environmentalist David Suzuki incited violence with pipeline comment | CBC News

 "And now he's basically saying, 'Nudge, nudge, wink, wink, be a terrible thing if something happens to those pipelines.'
 This is outrageous and should be called out as such."

-The premier also criticized CBC News and other organizations for giving Suzuki a platform.
+The premier also criticized the CBC and other organizations for giving Suzuki a platform.

+A formal condemnation of Suzuki's comments was moved in the Alberta Legislature Tuesday.

+Government House Leader Jason Nixon introduced a motion to condemn Suzuki's comments on pipelines, and what Nixon said were comments calling for intentional destruction of energy infrastructure, and "incitement of violence and eco-terrorism."

 Suzuki responds